MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-textinput.md

 <!-- AllowKeyboardTextSuggestions-Description-Begin -->
 <!-- Description-Source-DDF -->
+> [!NOTE]
+> The policy is only enforced in Windows 10 for desktop.
 Specifies whether text prediction is enabled or disabled for the on-screen keyboard, touch keyboard, and handwriting recognition tool.
 When this policy is set to disabled, text prediction is disabled.
 Most restricted value is 0.
 <!-- AllowKeyboardTextSuggestions-Description-End -->

 <!-- AllowKeyboardTextSuggestions-Editable-Begin -->